bradstiff/react-responsive-pinch-zoom-pan/README.md

 2.  `npm install`
 3.  `npm start`

-The example page will be available on http://localhost:3001 in watch mode, meaning you don't have refresh the page to see your changes.
+The example page will be available on http://localhost:3001 in watch mode, meaning you don't have to refresh the page to see your changes.